Stable Subgroups of the Genus Two Handlebody Group: A Model for H2

 To describe the second type of edges, suppose $X = \{\alpha_1,\alpha_2,\alpha_3\}$ and $\Delta = \{\delta_1,\delta_2,\delta_3\}$ are a pants decomposition and dual system pair.
 Switching some $\alpha_i$, say $\alpha_1$, with the corresponding dual curve $\delta_1$ produces another pants decomposition $X' = \{\delta_1,\alpha_2,\alpha_3\}.$ The collection $\{ \alpha_1,\delta_2,\delta_3\}$ will not be a dual system to $X'$ because $\delta_2$ and $\delta_3$ will both intersect $\delta_1$ twice, but by applying a canonical cleanup process $c$ to $\{\alpha_1,\delta_2,\delta_3\}$, (as described in \cite[Section 6]{hamHenDehn} and as illustrated in Figure \ref{figure:cleanup-example}), we can obtain a dual system $\Delta' = \{\alpha_1, c(\delta_2), c(\delta_3)\}$ for $X'$.
 We connect any two such vertices $(X,\Delta)$ and $(X',\Delta')$ via an edge, called a \emph{switch edge}, and we say $(X',\Delta')$ is \emph{obtained from $(X,\Delta)$ by switching $\alpha_1$.} The canonical cleanup function $c$ commutes with Dehn twists (\cite[Lemma 6.3]{hamHenDehn}).

-We glue in $3$-dimensional Euclidean cubes $[-\frac{1}{2},\frac{1}{2}]^3$ wherever we see its $1$-skeleton.
-There are two types of $3$-cubes that we see in $\M^{(1)}$, which we now describe.
+We then fill in higher dimensional cubes $[-\frac{1}{2},\frac{1}{2}]^n$ wherever we see their $1$-skeleta.
+The resulting cube complex is $3$-dimensional and contains two distinct types of $3$-cubes, which we now describe.
 First, fix some pants decomposition $X=\{\alpha_1,\alpha_2,\alpha_3\}$.
 Consider the subgraph of the $1$-skeleton of $\M$ containing only vertices whose pants decomposition is $X$.
 Because dual systems for a given pants decomposition are unique up to Dehn twists about the pants curves $\alpha_i$, this subgraph contains only twist edges, and is in fact isomorphic to the Cayley graph of $\Z^3$, with respect to a basis generating set.
-We glue in Euclidean $3$-cubes $[-\frac{1}{2},\frac{1}{2}]^3$, which we call \emph{twist cubes}, to this subgraph so that the resulting subcomplex is isomorphic to $\R^3$, with the standard integral cube complex structure.
+This subgraph forms the $1$-skeleton of a subcomplex isomorphic to $\R^3$, with the standard integral cube complex structure, and the $3$-cubes contained in this subcomplex are referred to as \emph{twist cubes}.
 We denote this subcomplex by $\M(X)$, and we call such subcomplexes \emph{twist flats.}

 To describe the second type of $3$-cubes contained in $\M$, again fix a pants decomposition $X = \{\alpha_1,\alpha_2,\alpha_3\}$, as well as a dual system $\Delta = \{\delta_1,\delta_2,\delta_3\}$.
 Let $(X',\Delta')$ be obtained from $(X,\Delta)$ by switching $\alpha_2$.
 Notice that the following four vertices form the four vertices of a $2$-cube $k(X)$ whose edges are all twist edges: